jimmyjazz/IDEF0-SVG/README.md

 ## What's IDEF0-SVG
-Produce [IDEF0](https://en.wikipedia.org/wiki/IDEF0) process diagrams from a simple DSL.
+Produces [IDEF0](https://en.wikipedia.org/wiki/IDEF0) (aka ICOM) process diagrams from a simple DSL.

 The DSL is a list of statements of the form `Function predicate Concept`.